kristywedel/QlikView/readme.md

 		dims(0).NullSuppression = ChartNull.GetContent.String
 		chart.SetProperties cp
 	End Sub

-Modify the line set chart = ActiveDocument.GetSheetObject("CH01") with the object id in the QlikView.

 ###Step 3: Make a text object/button to set variable and run macro.
 Add two actions to the text or button object.
 One action will toggle the variable and the other will run the macro.